Eimear McBride

 Publishers’ Weekly / PW (Sept.
 2016): ‘McBride’s second novel is more ambitious than her acclaimed debut, A Girl Is a Half-Formed Thing, and it retains the uncompromisingly Joycean brogue and diary-like intimations of adolescence that made that first novel such a success.
 Set between 1994 and 1995, it follows 18-year-old Eily, a boozy ingénue, as she leaves her native Ireland to attend drama school in London.
 There, caught in whirl of excess and the shadow of IRA terrorism, she is mostly assigned stereotypically Irish bit parts, but finds herself captivated by a much older actor named Stephen, an ex-junkie estranged from his family and young daughter.
 Initially meeting without names, they embark on a tempestuous relationship that reveals the worst in both while offering Stephen a chance at redemption and Eily a future.
 But the real focus is McBride’s stream-of-consciousness prose, in which drinking is rendered as “pints turning telescope”, “the lightless hall sings sanctuary from the frenzy” of a violent encounter, and a night of youthful debauchery leaves the revelers with “Satan under every skin.
 Skinful under all our skin.”
 The story (especially when Stephen’s backstory hijacks the narrative) isn’t full enough to sustain McBride’s style, which comes to seem less and less an accurate shorthand for first love.
 Still, this sophomore effort is striking enough to continue McBride’s forging of a daring career.’
 (Available online; accessed 3.09.2016.)

 Jacqueline Rose, ‘From the Inside out’, [review of The Lesser Bohemians by Eimear McBride], in London Review of Books (22 Sept.
 2016): ‘When Eimear McBride burst onto the literary scene in 2013 with her first published novel, A Girl Is a Half-Formed Thing, she proudly trailed James Joyce in her wake, claiming her allegiance to a European modernism which some have argued, wrongly I would say, has been betrayed by most of today’s fiction, in the UK at least (as if literature had prematurely taken the path of Brexit).
 McBride has stated firmly that she wishes to be considered a European writer:“I’d like to set up my stall as a European writer ...
 I probably belong in the diaspora set because I only have clarity from a distance.’
 At the same time, speaking about this extraordinary second novel, The Lesser Bohemians, she has lamented the dearth - even in the modernist tradition she rejoins and celebrates - of anything approaching an adequate exploration of the perils and pleasures of sex.
 The lack is especially glaring in relation to women.
 Only when she read Edna O’Brien did she understand that“there was a part of women’s lives that had been absent in everything I had read.’“Bored’ (her word) with the way sex is mostly written about, she has now given us two novels in which language falls apart under the pressure of sex.
 And violence.
 After all, sex and violence are two experiences that tend to leave people lost for words (Hannah Arendt described violence as“mute’).
 In McBride’s hands, they re-find their natural affinity, together precipitating a crisis of speech.
 She is the writer of sexual abuse, now recognised as one of the hallmarks of the new century. / In The Lesser Bohemians, the clue is planted early. [...]
 McBride has said that her aim in her novels is“to go in as close as the reader would reasonably permit’ - a perfect aesthetic formula for the sexual problem that haunts her book.
 In a rare distancing from Joyce, she describes Finnegans Wake, alongside Gertrude Stein’s The Making of Americans, as“obscure’ and“obtuse’ for the non-specialist reader (‘kamikaze missions’).
 Instead, she uses the simplest vocabulary in the hope that this will allow readers to make the complexities of the syntax their own as if the narrative was running inside their minds:“from the inside out rather than the outside in’.
 Wherever she chooses to go next, it is, then, hardly surprising that abuse, incest, passion have been her themes to date.
 In each case, closeness is the burning issue: whether desired, killing, too little or too much.
 Aesthetic form and story are twinned.“Fright,’ Eily says when things are going badly,“goes everywhere like losing blood.’
 Sometimes it seems that, as a writer, McBride is chasing her own fear.
 Without ever passing judgment, The Lesser Bohemians situates itself at that point of moral, sexual and grammatical uncertainty where, in Eily’s words again,“pure is indivisible from its reverse.’
 For me it is the ability to delve so deeply into all of this, more or less regardless, that makes for the unique talent- the wilful, sensuous generosity - of Eimear McBride.’
 [Not that much of the review - here omitted - deals in detail with the sexual experience of the character, especially Stephen who recounts his seduction by his mother as a boy.]
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or as attached.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or as attached.)

 [ top ]